nirushka/Internet_Radio_App/README.txt

 In order to try our radio app just download the files and type 'make' at your terminal.

-To use the Server proparly just type in the command line:
+To use the Server properly just type in the command line:

 ./radio_server <tcpport> <mulitcastip> <udpport> <file1 > <file2 > ...